-mrp domain add default-domain Creates a new MRP domain with the ID default-domain. mrp domain modify port primary 1/1 Specifies port 1/1 as ring port 1. mrp domain modify port secondary 1/2 Specifies port 1/2 as ring port 2.
+mrp domain add default- domain Creates a new MRP domain with the ID default-domain. mrp domain modify port primary 1/1 Specifies port 1/1 as ring port 1. mrp domain modify port secondary 1/2 Specifies port 1/2 as ring port 2.

 Enable the Fixed backup port.
-To do this, perform the following steps:

-- Enable the Ring Manager.
-For the other devices in the ring, leave the setting as Off. - □ To allow the device to continue sending data on the secondary port after the ring is restored, mark the Fixed backup checkbox.
+Enable the Ring Manager.
+For the other devices in the ring, leav e the setting as Off. □ To allow the device to continue sending data on the secondary port after the ring is restored, mark the Fixed backup checkbox.
 Note: When the device reverts back to the primary port, the maximum ring recovery time can be exceeded.

-When you unmark the Fixed backup checkbox, and the ring is restored, the Ring Manager blocks the secondary port and unblocks the primary port.

-mrp domain modify port secondary 1/2 fixed-backup enable

-Activates the Fixed backup function on the secondary port.
+When you unmark the Fixed backup che blocks the secondary port and unbloc neckbox, and the ring is restored, the Ring Manager cks the primary port. mrp domain modify port secondary 1/2 fixed-backup enable Activates the Fixed backup function on the secondary port.
 The secondary port continues forwarding data after the ring is restored.
 Enable the Ring Manager.
-For the other devices in the ring, leave the setting as Off.

-mrp domain modify mode manager

-Specifies that the device operates as the Ring manager.
+For the other devices in the ring, leav re the setting as Off. mrp domain modify mode manager Specifies that the device operates as the Ring manager .
 For the other devices in the ring, leave the default setting.

-Select the checkbox in the Advanced mode field.

-mrp domain modify enabled advanced-mode Activates the advanced mode. \Box In the Ring recovery field, select the value 200ms. mrp domain modify 200ms recovery-delay Specifies the value 200ms as the max. delay time for the reconfiguration of the ring.
+Select the checkbox in the Advanced mode field. mrp domain modify advanced-mode enabled Activates the advanced mode. □ In the Ring recovery field, select the va alue 200ms. mrp domain modify recovery-delay 200ms Specifies the value 200ms as the max. delay time for the reconfiguration of the ring.